Ben Roethlisberger Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Season Stats

-- He also has 10 rushing yards on 16 carries (with one touchdown), averaging 0.7 yards per game.
+- He's also carried the ball 16 times for 10 yards and one touchdown, averaging 0.7 yards per game.

+- The Steelers, who rank 22nd in the NFL in points scored, have attempted a pass 62.1% of the time while running the football 37.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Browns.